 As is often the case in a small city, Kadoka doesn't have a public transportation system that people use for their commute.

-Kadoka is an extremely ethnically-diverse city.
+Kadoka is a very ethnically-diverse city.
 The people who call Kadoka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kadoka residents report their race to be White, followed by Native American.
-Important ancestries of people in Kadoka include German, Norwegian, English, Irish, and Dutch.
+Important ancestries of people in Kadoka include German, English, Norwegian, Irish, and Dutch.

 The most common language spoken in Kadoka is English.
 Other important languages spoken here include Native American languages and Italian.